 A department of the Boston Public Library that provides resources and programs designed to serve the needs of adult literacy and ESOL populations in and around Boston.

-Career Collaborative is a non-profit (near Downtown Crossing) that helps unemployed and under-employed men and women get good, full-time jobs with benefits.
+Community Work Services is a non-profit (near Downtown Crossing) that helps unemployed and under-employed job-seekers get good, full-time jobs with benefits.

 English for New Bostonians’ (ENB) mission is to increase access to high-quality English learning opportunities for Boston’s adult immigrants.
 ENB provides program support, training, and technical assistance (TA) to 29 programs citywide, and has piloted and brought to scale special initiatives including ESOL for Parents and Caregivers and ESOL for Entrepreneurs.
 ENB’s statewide English Works Campaign unites community, business, labor and civic leaders around the goal of creating a high-quality ESOL system that benefits immigrant workers, the business that employ them and the Commonwealth as a whole.